Categories for 2023Entries will be divided up by division and then category.

 - Digital Game Design – Digital Game Design projects should include original content, design, and rules of an interactive game.
 Students may use the software program of their choice in order to demonstrate creativity, originality, organization, and interactivity.
 Students should be able to explain to judges what inspired their game idea and how they programmed their game to achieve project goals.

-- Digital Photo Production - This category is defined as any project using a single original student photograph where digital editing tools were used to enhance/modify the image.
+- Digital Photo Production - This category is any project using a single original student photograph where digital editing tools were used to enhance/modify the image.
 Images containing non-original content or collages fall under the Graphic Design category.
 The project must be displayed on a device using the program in which it was created.
 The student should be prepared to demonstrate to judges how the software was used to create the finished project.
-A hard copy of the finished project should be displayed shared.
+A hard copy of the finished project should be displayed and shared.

-- Graphic Design - Projects in the category use a combination of static images and/or words into a single design to convey information or an idea with an intended effect.
+- Graphic Design - Projects in this category use a combination of static images and/or words into a single design to convey information or an idea with an intended effect.
 Ideas could include posters, brochures, infographics, etc. Digital Photography and 3d Modeling are NOT part of this category.
 The project, including all images and content, must be shared on a device using the program in which it was created.

 - Mobile Apps – An entry in this category is an app that is specifically developed for a mobile device.
 The app can be developed for any mobile operating system.
 Students should be able to explain to judges what inspired their idea and how they programmed their app to achieve its intended purpose.
 Projects designed as mobile-friendly web pages fall under the Internet Applications category.
 The student must be able to run the app on a device or a mobile simulator.

-- Multimedia Applications - Projects in this category are defined as any multi-page creative presentation or publication using any combination of media including audio, video, images, or text.
+- Multimedia Applications - Projects in this category are defined as any multi-page creative presentation or publication using any combination of media, including audio, video, images, or text.
 Videos fall under the Video Production category.
 Animated movies fall under the Animation category.

 - Productivity Design - Projects in this category can be developed from various non-multimedia application programs such as desktop publishing, word processing, spreadsheets, or any other non-multimedia software.